mrityunjay33/Projects/Traffic Cop - Learn Load Balancer using HAProxy/README.md

 - It enables you to monitor traffic patterns and provides you with insight into the time of day your system is used and respond to spikes in demand so you can provision capacity appropriately.

->Comment out the lines after `#> listen- combine both backend and frontend (Optional)` to enable statistics page.
+>Uncomment the lines after `#> Stats Page` to enable statistics page.
--  Head to the browser and type `localhost:83` to view stats page.
+-  Head to the browser and type `localhost:8404` to view stats page.
 - Play around with the stats page by making requests to localhost:3000 or killing and re-spawning the server.
 The realtime data will be reflected on the stats page.

 ## Mega-Challenge:-